 Naming group conversations in Messages for iOS is basically hidden by default, but here’s how you can reveal the option and assign a name to any group chat from iPhone, iPad, or iPod touch:

 - Open Messages in iOS if you haven’t done so yet, and tap to the group conversation you wish to assign a name to

-- Tap on the “Details” button in the corner of the group message window
+- Tap on the “i” / “Details” button in at the top of the group message window

 - Pull down from anywhere in the ‘Details’ screen to reveal the otherwise hidden “Group Name: Enter a Group Name” option, tap into that when it becomes visible and name the group chat accordingly*